 5.1 Introduction

 This procedure will offer guidance to the DIT Health & Safety Office, having identified the need to refer a staff member/student to the Occupational Health Physician, with some suggested questions to consider when referring.
-It will also offer guidance to staff members/students who may wish to self refer to the DIT Health & Safety Office.
+It will also offer guidance to staff members/students who may wish to self-refer to the DIT Health & Safety Office.

 5.2 Scope